Guides to shaping great products

 12. Inform users about logs containing their IP addresses

-Check if your system uses IP addresses or location data in the authentication process.
-If your logs contain such data, you should inform users about the way you store them and how long they persist in your system.
+Check if your system uses IP addresses or location data in authentication.
+If your logs contain such data, inform users about the way you store them and how long they persist in your system.
+Encrypt the logs and ensure they contain no data that’s particularly sensitive, like passwords.

 13. Remove all personal data after being passed to payment gateways